 You take a shower and dry off with a freshly cleaned towel, but as soon as it gets wet it starts to stink.
-Have you been there?
 I have had towels in the past that could have made you want to take another shower.
-I certainly didn’t want to throw perfectly good towels away, so I went looking for the secret of how to stop towels from smelling.
+I didn’t want to throw perfectly good towels away, but the way that I was washing towels obviously wasn’t working.
+To fix my problem I went looking for the secret of how to stop towels from smelling.

 How to Stop Towels from Smelling